 - Keep in touch with your tutor

-Sometimes, your child may be more comfortable speaking to you when they are struggling than to their tutor.
+Sometimes, your child may be more comfortable speaking to you when they struggle than their tutor.

 - Keep an eye on your child’s progress.

-While your tutor may give updates about your child’s progress occasionally, you can also be proactive and keep track of everything.
+While your tutor may occasionally give updates about your child’s progress, you can also be proactive and keep track of everything.

 If possible, ask for proof of progress.
 This can be marked work or online reports.
 You can have a great relationship with your child’s teacher and talk to them about their progress at primary school.
 This will allow you to see if their tutoring sessions are paying off.